ngx-material-dashboard/ngx-material-dashboard/projects/base-json/README.md

 ### Create

-To create a new model you will need to call the createRecord method like the
+To create a new model you will need to call the createRecord method.
+The first argument is the type of object you want to create, and the second argument is a JSON object with attributes for the model you want to create.
-following:

 ```typescript
 const data: Partial<Task> = { name: 'Create a task', ... };